 If you have a customer database in both Teamleader and the tool, the import is somewhat more complex.
 In order to prevent double entries of companies in your bookkeeping tool, all companies must first be imported into Teamleader.
 This is done by importing through the slider ‘Import companies from ...’ that appears while making the actual connection.
 This is explained in the third step of making the actual connection (in the case of Exact).

 After importing, it is likely to have many duplicates of customers in Teamleader.
-To prevent this, it’s best to turn on the ‘Accounting package customer number’ column in your Teamleader account to see which customers have an bookkeeping ID and which do not.
+To prevent this, it’s best to turn on the ‘Bookkeeping customer id’ column in your Teamleader account to see which customers have an bookkeeping ID and which do not.
 This column is also available for the invoices.

 You can now merge the double entries manually or automatically in Teamleader: